DisasterofPuppets/Miscellaneous-Code/README.md

 # Miscellaneous Code Repository

+A bunch of stuff here that may be helpful for troubleshooting.
+As always...

 ## ⚠️ Disclaimer
 > **Use any of this code at your own risk.** While designed for safe testing, incorrect usage or testing may damage hardware, mark your firstborn a crow familiar, or you may even lose a leg.
 Always ensure you understand your wiring and component limits.
 If you break hardware/yourself, the author is not liable.